Pixolsc2/SC2ParasiteReplayDecoder/README.md

 * Turning Off Power Link

 ### Recently Added:
- * Chat Log Extraction (Differentiation of All-Chat, Observer-Chat, and Infested-Chat is included.
+ * Chat Log Extraction with Filtering (Differentiation of All-Chat, Observer-Chat, and Infested-Chat is included.
 Moderator-Speak is untested).
-Thanks to BrotherBear for experiments.
+Thanks to BrotherBear.
  * Alien Evolution Tracking
  * Alien Host risen from Spawn
  * I stopped modifying this list.
 Just check the change-history-log on main.py